1033103081/nvim/README.md

 `,w` to go to the next `<++>` (placeholder) and then press `Enter` for you

 # Suggestions
-- Still,If you work in python-lang dev process use [Anaconda](https://anaconda.com) to have multiple python env
+- Still,If you work in python-lang dev process use [virtualenv] to have multiple python env